shreyasarunesh/OpenDomainQA/README.md

 ```bash
 python Retriever/WikiSearching/__main__.py
 ```
-The results for retriever with SSR and MSR are as bellow.
+The results with K = 35 and N = 10 for Single Stage Retriever and Multi Stage Retriever is illustrated in the figure bellow.
 ![Retriever results](Images/retres.png)

 ## Author